MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 | Byte 4 | Byte | Length | Length of payload data. |
 | Byte 5-N | Bytes | Data | Byte array of payload data. |

-## Firmware update status provided by the driver
+## Firmware update status

-During the protocol transaction, the CFU driver writes registry entries to indicate the status.
+During the protocol transaction, the CFU inbox driver writes registry entries to indicate the status.
 This table describes the name, format of values and meaning of values that the driver touches during various stages of the protocol.

 - \_ID_ in the table represents the Component ID, that is retrieved from the offer file.
-As specified in the specification, Component ID uniquely identify each component.
+As described in the specification, the Component ID uniquely identifies each component.

-- For information about the DWORD, refer to the specification.
+- For information about the Value DWORD, refer to the specification.

 | Stage | Location | Reg Value Name | Value (DWORD) |
 |--|--|--|--|